tarwn/lessthandot-hugo/blogs/content/posts/2009-03-06-sql-friday-the-best-sql-server-links-of-14.md

 **[SQL Server And NULL Values, Revisited][4]**

 Do you love or do you hate NULLs, Are you scared of NULLs?
-Aaron Alton has a nice post about NULLs….and don't be scared of NULLs
+Aaron Alton has a nice post about NULLs....and don't be scared of NULLs

 **[Steps to Troubleshoot Connections to your SQL Server][5]**Denny Cherry outlines some thoubleshooting steps that people should take in order to find out what the problem is with connecting to SQL Server.